Recovery is funded by a mix of federal and state resources.

 More information on HUD's CDBG-DR Program can be found here.

-The County anticipates receiving $83.84 million through the Community Development Block Grant-Disaster Recovery program offered by the U.S. Department of Housing and Urban Development.
+The County will receive $83.84 million through the Community Development Block Grant-Disaster Recovery program offered by the U.S. Department of Housing and Urban Development.
+Release of funds requires completion of an Action Plan and a Grant Agreement, among other steps.
+More information can be found here.

-Eligible state or local governments are allocated funds through a Congressional appropriation, but must also submit a variety of forms and documents to obtain access to these funds from the U.S. Department of Housing and Urban Development.
-From the date of the Federal Register Notice – which details all the program rules, regulations and guidelines – state or local governments have up to 120 days to compile the following deliverables:
+Eligible state or local governments are allocated funds through a Congressional appropriation, but must also submit a variety of forms and documents to obtain access to these funds from the U.S. Department of Housing and Urban Development (HUD).
+Those include:

 - A Certification Plan, which shows that the state or local government has the systems and processes in place to manage grant funds and guard against duplication of benefits, fraud and abuse.